rjain354/rhythmjain.github.io/index.md

 ## My Research
 ### A Cross-cultural Examination of Raga perception and time-of-day
-In Hindustani classical music, there is a historic association between a raga and the time-of-day (prahar) that the raga should be performed.
-We wanted to understand if prahar is purely a learned cultural aspect of the performance tradition, or whether it can be perceived.
-Listeners selected the most appropriate time of day in a forced-alternative task.
-Based on a pilot study, we chose four maximally- separated time intervals ( morning, afternoon, evening, night) and asked participants to select the time of the day they would most likely want to listen to each given audio clip.
-We are conducting analyses on the collected data.
+In Hindustani classical music (HCM), there is a historic association between a raga and the time of day or <i>prahar</i> that it should be performed at.
+We wanted to understand if <i>prahar</i> is purely a learned cultural aspect of the performance tradition of HCM, or if it can be perceived.
+In addition, we wished to separate the effects of enculturation as well as musical training.
+There have been several studies investigating the relationship between ragas and their evoked emotions.
+However, although prahar is related to emotion conveyance (i.e., performing the raga within the prahar is believed to maximize its emotional impact), we were specifically interested in whether the musical excerpts would be associated with a particular time of day.

+More details regarding the background and analysis of this research are available at <a href="https://github.com/rhythmjain/TimeOfDay_PerceptionStudy">this GitHub repository</a>.
+This research has been accepted as a talk for <a href="[https://pheedloop.com/SMPC2022/site/](https://pheedloop.com/SMPC2022/site/sessions/?id=SES0SPY98F8HVWH80)">SMPC 2022</a> in Portland, Oregon.
 ## My Projects
 ### Sur Tarang
 #### An interactive bio-feedback music system